 We support our industrial customers with solutions for lightweight automotive designs.
 This includes pretreatments for metal surfaces that make it possible to combine steel and aluminum, as well as liquid soundproofing and 3D reinforcement technologies.
 These solutions all contribute to weight reduction in the chassis and increase fuel efficiency.

-Becoming climate-positive might seem like just a neat little phrase, but it’s an approach with the potential to contribute to limiting climate change to well below two degrees by 2050.
+Becoming climate-positive might seem like just a neat little phrase, but it’s an approach with the potential to contribute to limiting the global temperature increase to 1.5 degrees Celsius above pre-industrial levels by 2050.
 In pursuing this commitment, Henkel is aiming to make a big difference to environmental sustainability.
 We’re bringing this commitment to life by embracing the challenge set out by the Paris Agreement on climate change as an opportunity to get creative – and develop innovative solutions that protect the future of our planet.